Yang Yanzhao: Early career

 Yang Yanzhao's given name was originally Yanlang (延朗).
 As a child, he was quiet but enjoyed playing military strategy games.
 His father Yang Ye (then still called Liu Jiye), a distinguished general, had commented that Yanlang resembled him, and would bring him along on military campaigns.

 In 986, the Song dynasty armies embarked on a large-scale northern campaign to take the Sixteen Prefectures from Khitan-ruled Liao dynasty.
-Yang was the vanguard general for his father Yang Ye's troops during the attacks on the prefectures Yingzhou and Shuozhou.
+Yang was the vanguard general of his father Yang Ye's troops during the attacks on the prefectures Yingzhou and Shuozhou.
 He fought on despite an arrow piercing his arm in the attacks of Shuozhou.
 After his father's death, he was named a vice-commissioner of honor ceremony (崇儀副使) and sent to Jingzhou.
 In the years that followed, he had a stint in Huainan to oversee the recovery from floods in Yangtze River and Huai River, eventually becoming the metro inspection commissioner (都巡檢使) of the Baozhou area on the Song border, where he would remain for the rest of his life.

 At the border, Yang continued his father's tradition of instilling strong discipline in his troops by setting good examples.
 He had few servants and associates for his position and would endure the same hardship as his soldiers.
 He befriended Yang Si (楊嗣), another brave general at the border, and commoners would gradually call the duo the "two Yangs".